Inspiring the Next Generation of Aquaculture Professionals

 Opening Remark

 The event gathered over 60 students from Tra Vinh University, CTU, and Dong Thap Community College.
 MC Pham Thi Kieu Oanh, Communications Intern at EY4F, opened the event by welcoming all participants.
-Inspiring opening remarks were delivered by Prof. Dr. Nguyen Hieu Trung, Vice Rector of CTU, and Massimo Lindeman from RVO, followed by a keynote from Prof. Dr. Vu Ngoc Ut, Rector of the College of Aquaculture and Fisheries, who highlighted the vital role of youth in Vietnam’s sustainable aquaculture transition.
+Inspiring opening remarks were delivered by Prof. Dr. Nguyen Hieu Trung, Vice Rector of CTU, and Massimo Lindeman from RVO.

+Next is a keynote from Prof. Dr. Vu Ngoc Ut, Rector of the College of Aquaculture and Fisheries, who highlighted the vital role of youth in Vietnam’s sustainable aquaculture transition.
 In his keynote, Professor Ut extended profound gratitude to the Embassy of the Kingdom of the Netherlands in Vietnam, the Consulate General in Ho Chi Minh City, Nuffic, and Dutch Enterprise Agency for their enduring support.
 While candidly addressing the industry's current challenges, Prof. Ut painted a picture of a sector ripe with potential.
 He passionately encouraged students to cultivate their experiences and skills, particularly in foreign languages, to drive innovation and integration for Vietnam's aquaculture.
 Reaffirming the university’s commitment, he stated that Can Tho University stands ready to collaborate with both international and local organizations to expand horizons for students following this event.

 The talk show was moderated by Percy Hien, International Product Manager from De Heus Vietnam, who led a discussion on career paths, challenges, and opportunities emerging in the sector.